siripatnaik/Plot-based-Movie-Data/README.md

 # moviedata.csv
 This file consists of all the movie details obtained from imdb along with the plot-aspect from which it is found.
 There is a column 'topics' in this dataset which is not scraped but assigned to the movie with machine learning.

+All these Datasets are created on 29 Apr, 2021